Introduction

 Built-in Functions

 You can extend the template engine with additional libraries.
-All custom dependencies are automatically namespaced under the $
+All custom dependencies are automatically namespaced under the$ object:

 Best Practices